Brad Keller Player Props: Royals vs. Rangers

-The Kansas City Royals and Brad Keller, who went -for- last time in action, battle Jacob deGrom and the Texas Rangers at Kauffman Stadium, Monday at 7:40 PM ET.
+The Kansas City Royals and Brad Keller, who went -for- last time out, take on Nathan Eovaldi and the Texas Rangers at Kauffman Stadium, Tuesday at 7:40 PM ET.

 Brad Keller Game Info & Props vs. the Rangers